tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 * Indicates the *height* of the base layer block from which the changes are considered activated.
 Any further checkpoint from that height onwards must follow the new constitution changes, which MUST be enforced by the base layer.

 ***Open questions:***
 * ***Does the activation transaction specify the height in which the changes are activated?
 Or how many checkpoints until it is activated?
-Is there any limit?***
+Is there any limit?
+Is it a fixed constant for the network or is it customizable?***

 ### Example use case: VNC composition change
 The most common use case of consitution change is expected to be changes in VNC composition.

 Let's walk through an step by step scenario, in which an asset issuer decides to constitute a contract with a handpicked set of validator nodes for the VNC.
 While the contract is in execution, the asset issuer decides to include more validator nodes to the VNC.
+For simplicity, let's assume that in the [contract constitution] the asset issuer is the only allowed constitution change proposer.

 The steps in this particular case:
-* Before any change in constitution, the contract MUST be in execution:
-    * The [contract definition], [contract constitution], [contract acceptance] and the the [side-chain initialization transaction] must have been succesfully published.
+* The [contract constitution], [contract acceptance] and the the [side-chain initialization transaction] must have been succesfully published.
-    * For simplicity, let's assume that in the [contract constitution] the asset issuer is the only allowed constitution change proposer.
+ * There are some checkpoints being published in time, so the contract is not abandoned.
-* While the contract is in execution, the asset issuer decides to propose a constitution change.
+ * The asset issuer decides to propose a constitution change.
 To initiate the process, the asset issuer publishes a [constitution change proposal transaction]:
     * Includes the contract id and a unique constitution change proposal id.
     * Includes the `ConstitutionChangeProposal` output flag.
     * Does NOT include a [side-chain metadata record], because no changes in consensus algorithm and/or a checkpoint quorum requirement are proposed.